coderefinery/handsonscicomp/source/index.rst

 --------

 You can earn credits or a certificate from completing this course by doing exercises.
-One credit comes from completing levels A, B and C. A second credit can be earned by completing D, E and F.  The course material is here, but see `our exercise page <https://plus.cs.aalto.fi/CS-E4004/2020/>`__ for information on credits.
+One credit comes from completing exercises for levels A, B and C. Second credit can be earned by completing exercises for D and E.  The course material is here, but see `our exercise page <https://plus.cs.aalto.fi/CS-E4004/2020/>`__ for information on credits.